Endaris/panel-attack-updater/README.md

 #### semantic
 For semantic versioning, `major.minor.patch-prereleasestring+metadata`.
 Your semantic version must specify at least `major.minor`.
 If you wish to utilize prerelease and metadata, you must specify the full `major.minor.patch` before it, e.g. `1.0-alpha` is not valid but `1.0.0-alpha` is.

 #### timestamp
-For versioning in a custom datetime format suitable to be used in file names, `yyyy-MM-dd_hh-mm-ss`
+For versioning in a custom datetime format suitable to be used in file names, `yyyy-MM-dd_hh-mm-ss`.
+Locally this will be converted to a timestamp using `os.time`.

 ### serverEndPoint